kohry/opencv-filestorage-readxml-alternative/README.md

+# Simple Alertanative Code for OpenCV FileStorage.

-Frustrated with [OpenCV Android SDK] that has no FileStorage class in it?
+You are reading masteringOpenCV book, and frustrated with the fact that [OpenCV3 Android SDK] has no FileStorage class in it?

-This simple Kotlin code from android tutorial can help you.
+This simple Kotlin code from [Android tutorial](https://developer.android.com/training/basics/network-ops/xml.html) can help you.

+call parse() method in this code, and you will get a nice decent Pair<Mat, Mat> object from it.
+(Training Data Mat & Classes Mat).

+## example)
+GorakgarakXMLParser.parse(context.resources.openRawResource(R.raw.svm),"TrainingData")

+target xml is in the same directory.

 - Kotlin 1.1.51
+- OpenCV 3